gmvoit/just-the-docs/extensions/MultiphaseGas.md

 * Slow cooling may transfer some of the heated gas from the atmosphere's cool component to the hot component, lowering $f_{\rm cool}$ while $f_{\rm th}$ increases.

-The details of how to model cloud-cloud collisions in a multiphase **ExpCGM** model atmosphere are currently left to the user.
+The details of how to model the consequences of cloud-cloud collisions in a multiphase **ExpCGM** model atmosphere are currently left to the user.

 ## Mass Exchange